Nebulaevo/Paon/documentation/references/site-files.md

 ### loader options

-Defines the behaviour of the loader component
+Defines the loading behaviour on navigation